calnix/Yieldcurity/submission_process.md

     - If there are any issues that should hold up merge, mark the PR as Changes Requested.

 > Other references: see [Code](/yieldcurity_standard.md#code), [Contract](/yieldcurity_standard.md#contract), and [DeFi](/yieldcurity_standard.md#defi) checklists.

+# 4. Post-deployment

+## Critical Systems Monitoring

+Perform automated checks against deployed contracts

+- Use automated monitoring for any “suspicious” behaviour against contracts (Tenderly, OZ Defender)
+- Use Pager Duty for critical alerts, web hooks for informational alerts
+- Use cron jobs for invariant monitoring
+    - Ensure system logics remained unchanged
+    - Use atomic “health checker” contracts with view functions to check invariants

+## Mainnet Transactions

+Safely interact with your deployed contracts

+- Simulate mainnet transactions, asserting resulting state on testnet or private fork before executing them on mainnet
+- Especially true for administrative operations